deviljin112/DailyRP_Source_Files_Pack/README.md

 # DailyRP_SOURCE_CODE

+WARNING: DO NOT USE THE NAME DAILYRP OR THE LOGO AND SELL IT OR PROMOTE IT AS YOUR OWN.
+ASK FOR PERMISSION FIRST.
+GRAPHICS ARE THERE AS A REFERENCE AND IDEA.
+BUT IF I FIND SOMEONE ABUSING THAT I WILL REMOVE THEM.
+NAME DAILYRP AS WELL AS ALL THE GRAPHICS ARE UNDER MY COPYRIGHT.
+THANK YOU CONTINUE.

 This is the source code for my unreleased server "DailyRP" which I've been working on for many many months with a small team of friends.
 Life responsibilities took over and I could never finish or start this server.
 Anyway I figured I just release this source code and let the community enjoy the work or get some ideas about what they might want to potentially use on their server.
 Side Note: I'm Polish therefore everything is set to Polish and translated to Polish, tho it's a lot of work I usually also translated to English and made many English translations in files - Also made all comments in all scripts in English for ease of sharing.

 ## FIRSTLY